History of rugby union matches between Australia and New Zealand: XV results (1920–1928)

-From 1920 to 1928, twenty-four matches took place for which Australia retrospectively awarded test caps and test match status.
+From 1920 to 1928, twenty-four matches took place.
+Australia was represented by New South Wales as the Queensland union suspended rugby post-war.
+Caps for these matches retrospectively awarded in the 1980s.
 New Zealand did not award test caps.
-Out of these twenty-four matches, Australia won six, New Zealand eighteen.
+Out of these twenty-four matches, Australia won six, and New Zealand won eighteen.

 Pre World War II (1929–1938)

 Australia's last Test before World War I was against New Zealand in July 1914.
 The sports authorities in Australia decided it was unpatriotic to play rugby while thousands of young Australian men were being sent overseas to fight.
 This resulted in competitions all but closed down in New South Wales and Queensland.
-In Queensland regular competitions did not commence again until 1928.
+In Queensland, regular competitions did not commence again until 1928.
 As a result, players switched to rugby league in large numbers.
 Even though there was no Australia/New Zealand game after the war before 1929, twenty-four games were held between New South Wales and New Zealand XV from 1920 to 1928.
 The results were eighteen victories against six for the All Blacks with sixteen games taking place in Sydney, New South Wales (most of them at the Royal Agricultural Society Ground) and the rest in New Zealand.
 Those games are counted as Australia/New Zealand on the IRB website.
 Also 1931 saw the first game played competing for the Bledisloe Cup.
 However the "official" first Bledisloe Cup match wasn't played until 1932.